 Postal customers are asked to place non-perishable food items either inside or next to their mailbox before the letter carrier delivers the mail.
 The food collected will be donated to the RIFA Food Bank.
 All food donations are then repacked and redistributed to the community and emergency food programs to help individuals and families in need.

 Celebrated in the summer, the Art of Compassion Arts Festival, held in conjunction with the Shannon Street Blues & Heritage Festival, is a way to promote the arts and connect the entire community through various forms of expression.

 This two-day event allows local artists to showcase and sell their work.
 The art festival will host a variety of mediums such as painting, photography, pottery and much more.
 The proceeds from the booth fees go toward supporting RIFA ministries.

-For more information on how to become a vendor or donate a silent auction item, contact Jenni Thorne at email@example.com or 731.427.7963.
+For more information on how to become a vendor or donate a silent auction item, call 731.427.7963.

 Canstruction is a design/build competition with a unique way to help feed the hungry.
 Competing teams, led by architects, engineers and designers showcase their talents by designing giant sculptures made entirely out of canned foods.
-The local competition is held every year during the month of October at the Old Hickory Mall.
+The local competition is held every year in the fall.

 At the close of the exhibition, all of the food used in the structures is donated to the RIFA Food Bank to distribute to other non-profits in the Jackson-Madison County area that serve individuals, soup kitchens, food pantries and shelters.